erilill/TV-MVP/README.md

 <img src="man/figures/README-rolpred-1.png" width="100%" />

-The `rolling_time_varying_mvp` function takes the input: `returns` a
-$T\times p$ data matrix, `initial_window` which is the initial holding window used for estimation, `rebal_period` which is the length of the rebalancing period to be used in the evaluation, `max_factors` used in the determination of the optimal number of factors, `return_type` can be set to “daily”, “weekly”, and “monthly”, and is used for annualization of the results, `kernel_func`, and `rf` which denotes the risk free rate, this can be input either as a scalar or at
-$(T-initialwindow)\times 1$ numerical vector.
+The `expanding_tvmvp` function takes the input: `returns` a $T\times p$ data matrix, `initial_window` which is the initial holding window used for estimation, `rebal_period` which is the length of the rebalancing period to be used in the evaluation, `max_factors` used in the determination of the optimal number of factors, `return_type` can be set to “daily”, “weekly”, and “monthly”, and is used for annualization of the results, `kernel_func`, and `rf` which denotes the risk free rate, this can be input either as a scalar or at $(T-initialwindow)\times 1$ numerical vector.
 The function outputs relevant metrics for evaluation of the performance of the portfolio such as cumulative excess returns, standard deviation, and Sharpe ratio.

 ``` r
 prediction <- predict_portfolio(returns = returns,